darhal/GraphicsProgramming-Notes/Image_Reconstruction.md

 Similar to DLSS1 but offer the possiblity to upscale from quarter resolution (still limited to Nvidia GPUs)

 ### Intel's XeSS 1
-Quite similar in terms of visual quality to DLSS2.
+Quite similar in terms of visual quality and performance to DLSS2.
 It uses previous frames and a machine learning model to upscale a low resolution image.
 Apprently, it doens't need motion vectors (TO CONFIRM).
+XeSS is cross-vendor and can run on any GPU given that it's powerful enough to run the ML model that does the upscaling.

 ### Temporal Super Resolution
 [TSR](https://docs.unrealengine.com/en-US/temporal-super-resolution-in-unreal-engine/) is a technique implemented and used by UE5.